andreafalletti/hyprland-/Installation.md

 NVIDIA GPUs in ANY capacity are NOT supported, but you may ask for some help around on the Discord server, people have been running Hyprland on NVIDIA with success.

 ### Distros
 Arch and NixOS are very supported.
 For any other distro (not based on Arch/Nix) you might have varying amounts of success.
-However, since Hyprland is extremely bleeding-edge, distros like Fedora, Pop!_OS, Ubuntu, etc. etc. might have **major** issues running Hyprland.
+However, since Hyprland is extremely bleeding-edge, distros like Pop!_OS, Ubuntu, etc. etc. might have **major** issues running Hyprland.

 # Installation